-In 2021, Texas is expected to collect \$971 million in annual tobacco revenues from both tobacco settlement payments and state tobacco taxesii, yet the biennial budget passed by the Legislature and signed into law at the end of May only allocates \$9.2 million for tobacco prevention and cessation programsiii.
-This funding allocation is only 3% of the \$264 million recommended for Texas by the United States Centers for Disease Control and Prevention (CDC)iv.
-An additional \$6 million per year would bring program funding back to levels in the 2013-15 budget, before e-cigarette use exploded among Texas youth.
+In 2021, Texas is expected to collect \$971 million in annual tobacco revenues from both tobacco settlement payments and state tobacco taxesii, yet the biennial budget passed by the Legislature and signed into law at the end of May only allocates \$9.2 million for tobacco prevention and cessation programs as part of the Department for State Health Services budgetiii.
+This funding allocation is only 3% of the \$264 million recommended for Texas by the United States Centers for Disease Control and Prevention (CDC)^{iv}.
+An additional \$6 million would bring program funding back to levels in the 2013-15 budget, before e-cigarette use exploded among Texas youth.
 Research shows that the more states spend on comprehensive tobacco control programs, the greater the reductions in smoking.
 The longer states invest in such programs, the greater and quicker the impact.
-When appropriately funded in accordance with CDC recommendations, comprehensive tobacco control programs can reduce tobacco usev.
+When appropriately funded in accordance with CDC recommendations, comprehensive tobacco control programs can reduce tobacco use^v.